bbugyi200/Budget/README.md

 ## User Guide

 #### First Use
-When you start Paycheck2Paycheck for the first time, you will be asked to setup your first pay-period.
+When you start Paycheck2Paycheck for the first time, you will be asked to setup your first Paycheck.
 Enter in the payday date (the date your received your paycheck), the paycheck's value, and your spending limit (this is how much money you *expect* to spend before your next paycheck).
 When you are finished, hit the **Submit** button.

 ![first_use screenshot](img/first_use.png)

-#### Creating a new pay-period
+#### Starting a new Paycheck
-You can create a new pay-period by selecting **File >> New Pay-Period** and then filling in the requested information about the new pay period.
+You can start a new Paycheck at any time by selecting **File >> New Paycheck** and then filling in the requested information about the new Paycheck.

 #### Miscellaneous
 * The current version of Paycheck2Paycheck does NOT include a **Save** button.
 Your data is saved automatically after every change.
-* You can access previous pay-periods by going to **Pay Periods** and then selecting the pay-period that you would like to load.
+* You can access previous Paychecks by going to **Paychecks** and then selecting the Paycheck that you would like to load.

 <a name="screenshot" />
 ## Screenshot of Version 1.0